jean-marc/kiosk_os/readme.md

 There is a provision to have older machines connect as client, they might not have enough CPU power or RAM to run the OS and applications, the solution is to place the burden on the server, the client just runs a graphical client (over ssh) but all the applications are run on the server see www.ltsp.org for more information on thin clients.

 ###Installation
-[/etc_server/dnsmasq.ltsp.conf](/etc_server/dnsmasq.ltsp.conf) ensures dnsmasq is only running as as a DNS server: no DHCP or TFTP
 ```
 apt-get install ltsp-server-standalone
 ltsp-build-client --arch i386